nickbrandt/GitLab/doc/user/project/integrations/jira.md

 ### Jira Issues Navigation

-Once Jira issues integration is enabled, you should be able to navigate to your jiraa issues from GitLab sidebar menu.
+Once Jira issues integration is enabled, you should be able to navigate to your Jira issues from GitLab sidebar menu.
 A `Jira Issues` menu should be available with option to list the issues or navigate to Jira instance.

 ![Jira issues sidebar navigation on mouse over](img/jira/jira_issues_sidebar_menu_on_hover.png)